sameera-bandara/ImageServer/readme.md

 # Quality-Assurance-Image-Server

-A Java wrapper to connect to managed MongoDB service in SAP
+A sample Java wrapper to connect to a managed MongoDB service instance in SAP